fremydev/The_C_Programming_Language_Exercises/README.md

 ### 5-3.
 Write a pointer version of the function strcat that we showed in Chapter 2: strcat(s,t) copies the string t to the end of s.
 ### 5-4.
 Write the function strend(s,t), which returns 1 if the string t occurs at the end of the string s, and zero otherwise.
+### 5-5.
+Write versions of the library functions strncpy, strncat, and strncmp, which operate on at most the first n characters of their argument strings.
+For example, strncpy(s, t, n) copies at most n characters of t to s.
+### 5-6.
+Rewrite appropriate programs from earlier chapters and exercises with pointers instead of array indexing.
+Good possibilities include getline, atoi, itoa, and their variants, reverse, and strindex and getop.